King Matjaž: Traditions and memorials

-The traditions related to the King Matjaž have a significant role in the Slovenian Carinthia, particularly the Črna Valley, where a competition in building snow castles as well as visual art and literary writing related to King Matjaž takes place every January since 1993.
-This is related to a story, according to which King Matjaž sleeps in the Peca Mountain above the valley.
-In the vicinity of the Peca hut, there is a bronze sculpture of King Matjaž in the beginning of an abandoned pit.
+The traditions related to King Matjaž have a significant role in the Slovenian Carinthia, particularly the Črna Valley, where a competition in building snow castles as well as visual art and literary writing related to King Matjaž has taken place every January since 1993.
+This is related to a story according to which King Matjaž sleeps in the Peca Mountain above the valley.
+In the vicinity of the Peca hut, there is a bronze sculpture of King Matjaž at the beginning of an abandoned pit.
 It was designed by the sculptor and mountaineer Marjan Keršič in 1958, put to bronze by the sculptor France Rotar, and placed in the cave in 1962.

-In the mid-1990s, King Matjaž has been depicted on the King of Diamonds card of the Slovene Tarock.
+In the mid-1990s, King Matjaž was depicted on the King of Diamonds card of the Slovene Tarock.
 The depiction was based on a study led by the ethnologist Janez Bogataj, and the card was drawn by the academy-trained painter and illustrator Matjaž Schmidt.

-In the year 2006 Slovenian country musician Milan Pečovnik - Pidži spotted the image of King Matjaž carved into the rocks of mount Peca.
+In 2006, the Slovenian country musician Milan Pečovnik, a.k.a.
+"Pidži," spotted the image of King Matjaž carved into the rocks of Mount Peca.

-Turkish poet M. Bahadirhan Dincaslan's narrative poem "Kuzgunların Kralı" (The King of Ravens) depicts Matthias Corvinus as a Sleeping King whose sculpture is animated every night and wanders an unknown town.
+Turkish poet M. Bahadirhan Dincaslan's narrative poem "Kuzgunların Kralı" (The King of the Ravens) depicts Matthias Corvinus as a sleeping king, whose sculpture is animated every night and wanders an unknown town.